com-lihaoyi/mill/main/codesig/readme.md

    inheritance hierarchy and methods defined by each upstream class without performing any analysis of method bytecode

-3. `Analyzer` uses the two summaries above to resolve local method calls collected by `LocalSummarizer` into possible local method definitions
+3. `Resolver` uses the two summaries above to resolve local method calls collected by `LocalSummarizer` into possible local method definitions

     1. For all method calls, it is straightforward to use the class hierarchy to